 - Removing the requirement for further education, higher education and sixth form college corporations in England to offer new employees access to the LGPS

-You will recall from a previous Fund communication that the Government planned to introduce a £95,000 (£95k) cap to exit payments for public sector bodies.
-The original Government proposals were issued in summer 2015, however on 10 April this year the Government announced a final consultation which closes on 3 July 2019
+You will recall from a previous communication that the government planned to introduce a £95,000 (£95k) cap to exit payments for public sector bodies.
+The original government proposals were issued in summer 2015.
+However, on 10 April 2019 the government announced a final consultation which closed on 3 July 2019.

 Who does this affect?

 This affects most public-sector employers and in the Local Government Pension Scheme has particular relevance for councils (whether metropolitan, county, district, borough or parish) police and fire authorities as well as academies.

 What is the exit payment cap?

 The cap limits the exit payments made to employees of public sector bodies.
 The proposed cap of £95K would cover the total value of exit payments (before tax) made by an employer and will include the "strain" cost due to the Pension Fund for early payment of pension as well as redundancy payments, plus any other compensation or severance payments (e.g. pay in lieu of notice, etc.).

 Benefits relating to Ill Health Retirement are not affected by the cap

 We have attached a link to the governments' consultation, which sets out in detail how the proposed changes will be implemented and the impact they may have on public sector bodies and their employees.